THE POWER OF ASSOCIATION

 Archbishop of New Orleans

-Archbishop Gregory Aymond is the first New Orleans native to serve as its Archbishop in the 216 year old history of the Archdiocese.
-He was ordained a priest for the Archdiocese of New Orleans in 1975 and is a graduate of St. Joseph Seminary College (1971) and of Notre Dame Seminary, from which he received his Master of Divinity degree (M.D.V.) in 1975.
-He was a professor and rector of St. John Vianney Preparatory School until 1981 after which he served as professor of pastoral theology and homiletics and director of pastoral education at Notre Dame Seminary where he served as president-rector for 14 years.
+Archbishop Gregory Aymond is the first New Orleans native to serve as its Archbishop in the 216-year history of the archdiocese.
+He was ordained a priest for the Archdiocese of New Orleans in 1975 and is a graduate of both St. Joseph Seminary College (1971) and Notre Dame Seminary, from which he received his Master of Divinity degree (M.D.V.) in 1975.
+He was a professor and rector of St. John Vianney Preparatory School until 1981 after which he served as professor of pastoral theology and homiletics and director of pastoral education at Notre Dame Seminary, where he served as president-rector for 14 years.
 Archbishop Aymond also served as Executive Director of the Archdiocesan Christian Formation and Director of the Archdiocesan Propagation of the Faith.
-He was ordained an auxiliary Bishop of New Orleans in 1997, appointed Bishop of Austin in 2000, and returned to the Archdiocese of New Orleans upon his appointment as its Archbishop in 2009.
-He has chaired the United States Conference of Catholic Bishops Committee on the Protection of Children and Young People and the Committee on Divine Worship.
-From 2000-2004 he chaired the National Catholic Education Association.
-In addition to serving on several USCCB committees, Archbishop Aymond is Chairman of the National Catholic Bioethics Center.
-He was elected to the Boards of the Catholic Benefit Association and the Catholic Insurance Company in 2016.

 Archbishop Salvatore J. Cordileone, J.D., J.C.L.